User Guide

 -

-deletes the 1st patient displayed in the patient list panel after theget /n
+get /n Betsyfollowed bydelete 1deletes the 1st patient displayed in the patient list panel after theget /ncommand.

 back to top, back to features, back to segment top